turingschool/front-end-curriculum/lessons/module-1/css-layout.md

 We can play around with this [CodePen](https://codepen.io/turing-school/pen/wvvOaNP) to see how float and clear work with one another.

+The code snippet below is known as the `clearfix hack`.
+It prevents the container from collapsing when all of its contents are floated.

 ```css
 .clearfix:after {
   content: ' ';